mlanza/ai-literacy/201/04-memory.md

 If the model is the brain, then memory is the surrounding context that helps the brain do its job.
 But it’s important to be clear about what memory *is* — and what it isn’t.

-The LLM itself doesn’t have memory.
+The model doesn’t have a memory.
 It doesn’t remember your name, your previous session, or what you asked it last week.
 Each time you interact with it, it starts fresh — a new, stateless moment.
 But what makes it feel conversational is the **scaffolding provided by the app**.
 That scaffolding stitches together your recent messages, the model’s past responses, and anything else the interface decides to include in the prompt.
 From your perspective, it feels like a chat.
 But under the hood, it’s just building a longer and longer payload.

 That’s one kind of memory — **temporary, automatic, app-provided memory**.
 It holds just long enough to support a single turn.
 Think of it as the app’s clipboard.